SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex2/README.md

 Now you can start the development of your application.
 First you will model your application and define the database table and the relationship between the entities.

 1. Your application is opened on the Storyboard.
+This is the landing page that you can use to view your whole CAP application and UI in a semantic view.
+We will use the graphical modelers of SAP Business Application Studio to complete this part of the hands-on workshop.

+*NOTE - everything in SAP Business Application Studio is auto-saved.*

  ![](images/Storyboard.png)

 2. In this application, Data Model 'PurchaseRequisition' is needed to hold the data.
 To create a Data Model open SAP Business Application Studio' *Storyboard*, look for the tile Data Models and choose the + icon to add a new entity.